-- Grant applications should outline a training program that mitigates an employer's critical workforce problem, addresses a documented workforce demand, is supported by local, regional, or statewide labor data and results in training participants finding and retaining employment and/or earning higher wages. - The application must include an appropriate training provider.
-Factors to consider in selecting an appropriate training provider include a demonstrated history of: - Successful training through its placement, retention, and evaluation rates. - Collaboration with the targeted industry in the development of the training program curriculum. - Use of current industry standards as the basis for programs utilized to train students in the targeted industry. - Applicants should consider consulting with local or regional economic or workforce development organizations to assess current skill deficits in the local labor market area, the potential impact of the proposed skill training in alleviating that deficit and the potential for other businesses within the region to benefit from the up-skilled workforce. - Applicants should also consider inclusion of a performance-based assessment of the trainees' skills, competencies and trainability to measure the training impact. - Applications should include quantitative method(s) to collect and report data regarding the individuals selected to participate in the training, both pre- and post-training, and the provision of any business information necessary for program evaluation.
+- Grant applications should outline a training program that mitigates an employer's critical workforce problem, addresses a documented workforce demand, is supported by local, regional, or statewide labor data, and results in training participants finding and retaining employment and/or incumbent workers earning higher wages. - The application must include an appropriate training provider.
+Factors to consider in selecting an appropriate training provider include a demonstrated history of: - Successful training through its placement, retention, and evaluation rates. - Collaboration with the targeted industry in the development of the training program curriculum. - Use of current industry standards as the basis for programs utilized to train students in the targeted industry. - Applicants should consider consulting with local or regional economic or workforce development organizations to assess current skill deficits in the local labor market area, the potential impact of the proposed skill training in alleviating that deficit, and the potential for other employers within the region to benefit from the up-skilled workforce. - Applicants should also consider inclusion of a performance-based assessment of the trainees' skills, competencies, and trainability to measure the training impact. - Applications should include quantitative methods to collect and report data regarding the individuals selected to participate in the training, both pre- and post-training, and the provision of any business information necessary for program evaluation.

-Additional Considerations for Projects focusing on Unemployed or Underemployed Workers:
+Additional Considerations for Projects Focusing on Unemployed or Underemployed Workers:

-- Trainee testing and assessment is provided to ensure training and employability plans are in place prior to instruction. - Instruction is task-specific and designed to prepare the individual for a information technology occupation in the shortest time possible. - Instruction is based on job task analysis and is performance-based. - Specific employers and available jobs are identified prior to instruction. - Certificates of proficiency or industry-recognized credentials are provided to all trainees completing training and demonstrating the required competency(s). - The applicant will provide trainee follow-up to determine success after training. - Provide a clear statement of placement goals that are supported by letters from the employer(s).
-OSD recommends that organizations strive for 85% placement in jobs, when competencies are demonstrated, that pay at least 200% of individual federal poverty level (\$11.05) wages.
+- Trainee testing and assessment is provided to ensure training and employability plans are in place prior to instruction. - → Instruction is task-specific and designed to prepare the individual for the occupations identified in this GPA in the shortest time possible. - Instruction is based on job task analysis and is performance-based. - Specific employers and related available jobs are identified in the application. - Certificates of proficiency or industry-recognized credentials are provided to all trainees completing training and demonstrating the required competencies. - → The applicant will provide trainee follow-up to determine success and placement after training. - → Provide a clear statement of placement goals that are supported by commitment letters from the employers.
+In general, OSD recommends that organizations strive for 85 percent placement in unemployed projects when competencies are demonstrated, and pay at least 200 percent of individual federal poverty level (\$11.05) wages.
+Applications that do not meet these goals should provide support as to why they cannot be met.